 Questions for Arts Courses

 It's also a good idea to vary your surveys based on the nature of the course in question.
 For instance, specific questions should accompany arts courses.
 These classes have different learning outcomes, priorities, and standards than others.
-Here are some of the questions you might ask students following an art course — remember, students will respond using a Likert scale of agreement when they answer these questions:
+Here are some of the questions you might ask students following an arts course:

 - The course helped me learn to present ideas in an artistic medium.